 - Is It Legal for Motorcycle Riders to Run Red Lights?

 Is It Legal For Motorcycles to Drive Between Cars?

 Lane splitting is the number one rider behavior that evokes negative feelings against motorcyclists from drivers nationwide – or at least about 60% of them according to some studies.
 The act of lane splitting is essentially driving between lanes to pass gridlocked or especially slow traffic.
 What many drivers probably don’t realize is the practice not only enhances the safety of the rider, it has the beneficial effect of reducing traffic congestion for all roadway users.

-Currently only California and Utah allow lane splitting under certain circumstances.
+Currently only California, Utah, and Montana allow lane splitting under certain circumstances.
 Hawaii recently passed a law allowing motorcyclists to utilize the shoulder of the highway, but only when the state designates the shoulder open to motorcyclists on those highways.
 However, according to Dairyland Insurance Company, the practices of lane splitting and lane filtering are gaining traction across the United States, which they describe as good news for motorcyclists.

 The California Highway patrol specifically endorses the practice under that state’s conditions, which provide that motorcyclists should drive no more than 10 miles per hour faster than other traffic and should avoid splitting lanes when traffic is moving at 30 miles per hour or faster.
 The American Motorcyclist Association (AMA) also endorses lane splitting, citing the long-term success in California and a study by UC Berkeley’s Safe Transportation & Education Center showing the practice enhances motorcycle safety.